jonghall/ibmcloud-create-vpc/README.md

 ## Configuring your VPC topology
 The topology is configured using standard YAML format

 The first step is to define within the yaml file the VPC name, region location, and characteristics of the vpc.
+For VPC classic
+generation: 1 should be specified.
+For VPC, generation: 2 should be specified.
+For generation: 2, some VPC features are not available during early access and will be ignored (not created.)

 ```
--
   vpc: vpcname
   region: us-south
   classic_access: false
   resource_group: default
   default_network_acl: vpc-acl
+  generation: 1
 ```
 Referenced by the VPC is the default network ACL to use.
 You can specify one that exists already, or define one within the YAML file.
 The default network ACL is used as the default for all subnets created later and controls both ingress and egress traffic out of the subnets.

 ```
--
     network_acls:
       - network_acl: ecommerce-vpc-default-acl
         rules: